hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_crab_on_the_beach_160c3dc8-8dbb-4cee-9114-3d6c468fe6b6-0_1.content.md

 ## Contact Us

 Have questions about our Coastal Vibes Wallpaper?
 Need help with installation or ordering?
 Our customer service team is here to help!
-Contact us at [email protected] or call us at 1-800-555-1234.
+Contact us at me@pavolhejny.com or call us at 1-800-555-1234.

 ---